rnietoe/Training/docs/AWS/04-Compute.md

     rm -rf ~/.aws
 	```

     We must use **roles** for security reasons instead of saving credentials (anyone could access to the .aws directory).
-Roles are global.
-They are not specified any region.
+Roles are global, they are not specified any region.
 Create a role to allows EC2 to use S3 as an admin:

-    1. Go to `IAM/Roles` and crete a new role
+    1. Go to `IAM/Roles` and create a new role
     2. Select `EC2` as the type of trusted entity
     3. Attach `AmazonS3FullAccess` permissions policies
     4. Go to `EC2`, select the instance and actions/instance settings/attach/replace iam role
     5. Then we can delete .aws directory with credential and still running `aws s3 ls`

-    ```shell
-    aws s3 ls
-    ```

 ### How to create a static website on S3